0yaser0/Taxi_Team/README.md

 ---

-# 🚕 *MyTaxi App*
+# 🚕 *Mini Taxi App*

-Welcome to *MyTaxi*, a mobile application designed to provide a smooth and efficient real-time location experience for taxi drivers.
+Welcome to *Mini Taxi*, a mobile application designed to provide a smooth and efficient real-time location experience for taxi drivers.
 This project has been developed with love, collaboration, and expertise by our amazing team! 💻✨

 ---

 ## 🌟 *Development Team*

-We are proud to introduce the talented team behind *MyTaxi*:
+We are proud to introduce the talented team behind *Mini Taxi*:

 - *Yaser* ✨ - Lead Developer
 - *Yahya* 🧑‍💻 - Integration Manager